-If you’re interested in beginning the process of designing and building your home, we require a payment of $500 – $650 for our Planning & Design Consultation (P&D).
-However, this P&D fee will be applied as money received towards your build when we go to contract.
-So it is not lost!
+If you’re interested in beginning the process of designing and building your home, we require a payment of $700 for our Planning & Design Consultation (P&D).
+This P&D fee will be applied as money received towards your build when we sign our Build Order Agreement.
 Your P&D fees covers the cost of creating a custom design package for your specific home.
-This package includes a 2 hour initial consultation time with followups, a detailed estimate with allocations, CAD designed floor plan and elevations.
+This package includes a 2 hour initial consultation time with follow ups, a detailed estimate with allocations, CAD designed floor plan and elevations.
 Also we have the ability to commission 3D photo realistic views are also available at additional cost.
 We will also provide you a proposed build schedule in our queue.

 Additionally, the tongue and axles can be removed and stored under the house for later use, or hauled off.
 Then you can skirt the house all the way around with a variety of products to appear as a foundation wall.
 In some case, our Modular Tiny Homes must be set on a foundation wall or foundation wall/peir combination.

 Electricity: Our tiny homes can be built to provide amperage from 50amps to 200 amps.
 It just depends on your needs.
 For less hassle with voltage for tiny houses on wheels (50amp), we recommend hot water heaters and stoves run on propane.
 But we offer electric units as well.
-Our larger park model tiny houses use more power (150 amp) is standard, but can be more as needed.
+Our larger modular and park model tiny houses use more power.
+For these 150 amp to 200 amp is standard.

 For our modular and park model class tiny homes, you will need professional transporting by a big rig tractor trailer truck.
 We normally coordinate your home’s transport once your build is complete.